GSA/ficam-playbooks/_playbooks/playbook-pam.md

     elevated access as necessary in support of a user’s job function and role.
 This activity is outlined in Section 3.2.

-**Implementation Tip**
+>**Implementation Tip**

-*When identifying an agency’s privileged user population, it is important to validate that the elevated access an individual possesses supports his/her job function.
-If the elevated access is not needed, it should be immediately revoked and de-provisioned.
-De-provisioning is performed when there is a need to permanently eliminate an existing access permission or remove a user account altogether.*
+>*When identifying an agency’s privileged user population, it is important to validate that the elevated
+>access an individual possesses supports his/her job function.
+If the elevated access is not needed,
+>it should be immediately revoked and de-provisioned.
+De-provisioning is performed when there is
+>a need to permanently eliminate an existing access permission or remove a user account
+>alltogether.*

 Once an agency identifies its privileged user population for a protected resource, it can analyze the related vulnerabilities, impact, and likelihood of misuse or abuse.
 For more information on the basis for privileged users’ unwanted behavior, refer to Appendix B: Classifications of Insider Threats and Privileged Users.
 An agency can then categorize these privileged users into groups based on their job functions and types of privileges (i.e., logical, physical).
 For more information on logical and physical access control systems, refer to the FICAM Roadmap.
 Using these groups, an agency can allocate resources to manage privileged users at a level commensurate with the associated risks